onhout/IoT-RaspiNetworkSetup/Readme.txt

 == If GPIO 4 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
 It's useful to have a simple button wired on GPIO 4 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.

-== You can also reset the device by re-running initial_setup.py .
+== You can also reset the device by running /usr/share/configure_wifi/initial_setup.py .